 175. Check out the Memphis Chicken and Beer Festival

 They did it!
 They finally listened to all the suggestions I’ve been making all these years!
 Finally–a festival of chicken and beer–aka, my house on Saturdays.
 The inaugural Memphis Chicken and Beer Festival just took place on the field of the Liberty Bowl and looked like a clucking good time so it’s totes gon’ happen again.

-The 3-day Pink Palace Crafts Fair has been going strong for 45 years and is now considered one of the best (and oldest) crafts fairs in the country.
+The 3-day Pink Palace Crafts Fair has been going strong for 46 years and is now considered one of the best (and oldest) crafts fairs in the country.

 It’s a county fair… in the South.
 The Delta Fair is basically everything you’ve both imagined and hoped it would be.
 There’s live music, a tractor pull, rides and games, a baton twirling competition (I actually want to see this), livestock shows, crafts, and much more.
 Much more fried food, I mean.

 Elmwood Cemetery is one of the oldest and most historic parts of Memphis.
 More than 75k people have been buried here and among them: 1,000 Confederate soldiers and veterans, a couple of Union generals, author Shelby Foote, and 2,500 victims of that yellow fever outbreak I mentioned like a year ago in the first paragraph of this post.
-(It was also a setting in the movie The Firm, so if you haven’t figured it out yet, you should totally watch that movie.)
-They offer guided tours but you’re welcome to visit on your own as well.
-They still have 15,000 plots available… maybe shop around…

 Because is there a better place to watch scary double features?
 Cemetery Cinema at Elmwood Cemetery offers you two movies for the price of just one pants wetting.
 Bring your blankets and chairs, pack up a cooler, and grab snacks from a food truck that hopefully doesn’t serve brains.